substack/hyperlog-index/readme.markdown

 ## dex.ready(fn)

 Registers the callback `fn()` to fire when the indexes have "caught up" to the latest known change in the hyperlog.
-This gets fired once, and multiple ready functions can be set.
+The `fn()` function fires exactly once.
+You may call `dex.ready()` multiple times with different functions.

 ## dex.on('error', function (err) {})